CachyOS/linux-cachyos/README.md

 #### Behaviour of script

-1. Script will auto-detect CPU architecture, if CPU has `x86-64-v4` or `x86-64-v3` support, script will automatically use the repositories which are optimized with this flag > and some other flags.
+1. Script will auto-detect CPU architecture, if CPU has `x86-64-v4` or `x86-64-v3` support, script will automatically use the repositories, which are optimized with this flag and some other flags.

 2. Script will backup your old `pacman.conf`.